josecastillo/r-ainbow-flags/readme.markdown

 Steps 1-2 will happen on this page: http://www.reddit.com/r/yoursubreddit/about/stylesheet

-Step 3 will happen on this page: http://www.reddit.com/r/yoursubreddit/about/flair/
+Steps 3-4 will happen on this page: http://www.reddit.com/r/yoursubreddit/about/flair/

 1. Under the "images" section, upload each of the PNG's in this folder.